 The risk is even more outsized if you spend a considerable time boondocking (dry camping) because your equipment is more likely to meet the direct impact of the elements.

-2020 was unparalleled in many ways – including sales of firearms.
+2020 was unparalleled in many ways – including sales of firearms and ammo.
 The latest FBI data reveals the agency processed a record 40 million firearm background checks last year – far more than any other year.
 The National Shooting Sports Foundation reports nearly 9 million people purchased firearms for the very first time last year, accounting for approximately 40 percent of the total number of gun sales.

 As any long-time gun owner knows, there is a learning curve when it comes to not only using your firearm, but also to ensuring its care and keeping.
 Ways to prevent gun rust should be at the top of that list.